thawzinmyo/The-Hackathon-Challenge-DevOps/README.md

 Click above each link to see my walkthrough.

-Finally, I got a lot of hands-on experience from this hackathon challenge.
+Finally,I won the [**CKA**](https://github.com/thawzinmyo/The-Hackathon-Challenge-DevOps/blob/master/image/KK-Award-GIMP02.png) exam voucher from KodeKloud.
+Thank you so much for this award.
+I got a lot of hands-on experience from this hackathon challenge.
 I have learned two new tools "Trivy" and "AppArmor".
 I solved network policy tricks, Kube-APISERVER's health, scanning the image vulnerability, etc.